 - Set aside one or two days for “recovery”.
 Schedule something easy or just chill.
 Chill can happen in your hotel room, at a park or on the beach.

 - Remind yourself it’s OK to not be an experienced traveler.
 It’s OK to make mistakes!
 Just ask for help.

 - Try to maintain a regular wake-sleep schedule.
 I know vacations are for mixing things up, but your body and head will thank you if you get enough sleep.

-We’re all looking forward to getting back to some kind of normal life where travel becomes real again, not just in our dreams and desires.
+We’re all looking forward to getting back to normal life where travel becomes a part of our lives again.
 Now’s a wonderful time to start planning.
 I’m looking forward to taking off soon!
 Where will you go?